brysonwood/xivbot/README.md

 Responds with the list of servers in that region.
 List of servers: NA/North America, EU/Europe, JP/Japan, OCE/Oceania.

 ## Status
 This Discord bot is currently a work in progress.
 Things will change and be added as I have time.

+## Contact Information
+You can contact me at any time at <a href="mailto:mail@brysonwood.com">mail@brysonwood.com</a> about this project or anything else.